brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 13 bht.md

 # Ephesians 1:13 Commentary Help Text

 ## BHT:
-By the Holy Spirit of promise, you Gentile Christians were sealed with the assurance and full impression of God's image on your souls.
-This sealing signifies both the holy nature and operations of the Spirit, as well as the promised inheritance that is granted to all the children of God.
-Through this seal, you have the full assurance of receiving all the promises, encompassing both temporal and eternal blessings.
+Believers, both Jews and Gentiles, have a part in Christ, as the gospel is not exclusive but inclusive.
+The sealing of the Holy Spirit is a result of their faith, confirming the favor of God upon them.
+The gospel, being the word of truth, is certain and trustworthy, leaving no room for doubt or deception.
+The sealing work of the Spirit goes beyond initial belief, bringing a full assurance of the promises and a complete transformation of the believer's soul.

 ## Choicest Commentary Quotes:
 ### Henry Alford: